-In the beginnings of laptop DJing, a certain amount of animosity was dealt towards (and still is) the exponents and defectors to of that new medium.
-Back then, a lot of friction came from seeing brand new DJs bypass certain principles that you would have no choice to learn had they started on vinyl and DJing became something that anyone could do if they could simply afford the set-up.
+In the beginnings of laptop DJing, a certain amount of animosity was dealt towards (and still is) the defectors of playing records to the new medium.
+Back then, a lot of friction came from seeing brand new DJs bypass certain principles that you would have no choice but to learn with vinyl.
+DJing became something that anyone could do if they could simply afford the set-up.
 But is there a real difference between the two formats?
-Well here are the invaluable lessons I learned from using vinyl first.
+Well here are the invaluable lessons that I learned from using vinyl first.

 Disclaimer: I am an advocate for all formats, even USB sticks, it's not what you use, it's what you do with the medium that counts.
-Admittedly, in the beginning I felt that laptop DJing would take out the individuality and skill set away from the DJ trade - opening it up for any muppet to come in and wreak havoc.
+Admittedly, in the beginning I felt that laptop DJing would take out the individuality and skill away from the DJ trade - opening it up for any muppet to come in and wreak havoc by pushing buttons.
 But all-in-all, the underlying principles become the same if you are willing to learn the art of DJing.
-However, vinyl DJing is a lot less forgiving and there are a few things that record decks specifically will teach you.
+However, one thing can't be disputed and that is vinyl DJing is a lot less forgiving in its methods.
+Here are a few things that record decks will specifically teach you.

 1. How To Build A Set

-I start the DJing process a couple of weeks before I actually play a gig.
-In the ritual of packing my DJ bag, I listen to records, put them in the bag and days later feeling that they are not right, take some out.
-Up until the actual gig, I continue this process, until I have built a set - IN MY PHYSICAL BAG.
-The records themselves are packed in sections of genre, order of speed and in some cases the order I will play them in, though this is always subject to change.
+I personally start the DJing process a couple of weeks before I actually play a gig.
+In the ritual of packing my DJ bag, I listen to records, put them in the bag and if days later I feel that they are not right, I take records out.
+Up until the day of the actual gig, I continue this process, until I have built a set - IN MY PHYSICAL BAG.
+The records themselves are packed in sections of genre and then order of speed, sometimes packed in the order I will play them in - though this is always subject to change.
 But what I learned from physically packing a bag, is that your set should sonically build, you should start of gently (or as gentle as you can be because you might be following someone who ends their set on a fast and furious tip) then rise and rise in intensity and tempo.
 At the height of an event, when you have the most people to play to, why in the hell are you playing the slowest or most uninspiring stuff?
 There is a significant something to only having only a certain amount of songs at hand, that trains your selector brain because...